 In the following, we show results for four different fixed effects specifications of eq.
-(7).
-We estimated the LSDV with a first order autoregressive lag as a naïve reference model (Model

-A) along with two asymptotically consistent estimators which differ in their instrument set, the Arellano-Bond (model B) and the Blundell-Bond (model C) estimator.
-Furthermore, we present results for a corrected LSDV estimator due to Kiviet (1995) and Bruno (2005a) (model D), by using the Arellano-Bond results for initialisation.
+(3).
+We estimated the LSDV with a first order autoregressive lag as a naïve reference model (Model A) along with two asymptotically consistent estimators which differ in their instrument set, the Arellano-Bond (model B) and the Blundell-Bond (model C) estimator.
+Furthermore, we present results for a corrected LSDV estimator due to KIVIET (1995) and BRUNO (2005a) (model D), by using the Arellano-Bond results for initialisation.4

-In addition to the lagged employment variable, the equation contains the seven policy aggregates listed in Figure 2.
-To analyse the effect of the Single Farm Payment (SFP), we add a dummy variable "Decoupling" which takes the value of one in 2005 and 2006, and zero before.
-Furthermore, an average annual wage for all sectors, the regional population density, and year dummies for the period 2000-2004 are included.
+In addition to the lagged employment variable, the equation contains the seven policy aggregates listed in Table 2.
+To analyse the effect of the Single Farm Payment (SFP), we add a dummy variable "Decoupling" which takes the value of one in 2005 and 2006, and zero before.5 Furthermore, an average annual wage for all sectors, the regional population density, and year dummies for the period 2000-2004 are included.

 In model (B), one cross section of observations is lost due to first differencing.
-Models (A) to (C) use cluster robust standard errors based on the county variable, which controls for both serial correlation and heteroscedasticity in model (A) (Cameron and Trivedi 2005, 707).
-Models (B) and (C) report heteroscedasticity-robust standard errors and robust tests for serial correlation due to Arellano and Bond (1991).
+Models (A) to (C) use cluster robust standard errors based on the county variable, which controls for both serial correlation and heteroscedasticity in model (A) (CAMERON and TRIVEDI 2005, 707).
+Models (B) and (C) report heteroscedasticity-robust standard errors and robust tests for serial correlation due to ARELLANO and BOND (1991).
 The tests present no evidence of second-order autocorrelation.
 Model (D) uses bootstrapped standard errors.
-The hypothesis that estimated parameters were all zero was clearly rejected in all models, as indicated by the F- and $\chi^2$ -statistics.
+The hypothesis that estimated parameters are all zero was clearly rejected in all models, as indicated by the F- and χ^2 -statistics.

-Comparing the p-values of models (B) to (D) in Table 3, there is no unambiguous ranking of estimators in terms of efficiency possible.
+Comparing the p-values of models (B) to (D) in Table 3, there is no unambiguous ranking of estimators in terms of efficiency.
 Neither is the Blundell-Bond model clearly superior to the Arellano-Bond, nor does the corrected LSDV estimator outperform the other two.

-Estimations were carried out by using the routines xtreg, xtabond, and xtdpdsys implemented in Stata 11, as well as the user-written routine xtlsdvc due to Bruno (2005b).
+4 Estimations were carried out by using the routines xtreg, xtabond, and xtdpdsys implemented in Stata 11, as well as the user-written routine xtlsdvc due to BRUNO (2005b).

-For 2005 and 2006, direct payments under the SFP were split into area and livestock payments according to the average distribution of the latter between 2000 and 2002, following official calculation rules (BMVEL, 2005).
+5 For 2005 and 2006, direct payments under the SFP were split into area and livestock payments according to the average distribution of the latter between 2000 and 2002, following official calculation rules (BMVEL, 2005).